The Hidden Fees of AMS Platforms That Might Surprise You

 The Jumbl Solution: One Platform, Unified Workflow

-Jumbl was built to eliminate these hidden costs.
+Jumbl by Element 74 was built to eliminate these hidden costs.
 Instead of juggling multiple tools, trade associations using Jumbl can:

 • Manage members, training, and events in one place